8 Habits That are Harmful to Overall Dental Health

-The sugar and irritants in smokeless tobacco products can cause cavities, abrasion of teeth, teeth staining, bad breath, gum disease, receding gums, bone loss around roots, and tooth loss.
-In addition, other health risks such as cancer, lung disease, poor blood circulation, to mention a few.
+Whether chewed or smoked, tobacco products contain sugar and irritants that can cause cavities, teeth staining, bad breath, gum disease, receding gums, bone loss around roots, and tooth loss.
+Tobacco also poses other serious health risks, including cancer, lung disease, and poor blood circulation.

 Opening Packages with Your Teeth

 Using your teeth to open bottles, candy wrappers, or envelopes can lead to cracked or chipped teeth, accelerated tooth wear, poor jaw alignment, and jaw pain.
 Avoid using your teeth as tools, and use appropriate tools instead.
 Broken teeth are costly to repair and may require tooth extraction or dental implants if the habit persists.